Topics

 In contrast, many of us in developed countries are more likely to eat westernized foods made from wheat, meat, eggs, etc., which provide good nutrition and are easier to digest.
 Therefore, if we focus on the inner workings of our intestines, we are more prone to inducing intestinal starvation.

 The reality is that being overweight has become a problem even among the poor populations in the world.
-The common denominator there is not an excessive intake of calories or carbohydrates (sugar), but a poor balance of food (cheap carbohydrates, lack of nutritious food including vegetables, etc.).
+What is common in these cases is not the excessive intake of calories or sugars, but rather a diet that is low in nutritional value and unbalanced, often due to a reliance on inexpensive refined carbohydrates and a lack of vegetables.

 2. Why do we gain weight during periods of starvation?

-In my blog, I mentioned that one’s base weight value goes up by inducing intestinal starvation, and I want to explain what it means here.
+In my blog, I mentioned that one’s set-point for body weight goes up by inducing intestinal starvation, and I want to explain what it means here.
 For the sake of explanation, I will use plants as an example.

 (1) For plants, eating food and gaining weight is done by adding "fertilizer."
 This fertilizer is the equivalent to our diet, and of course, we need to use fertilizer periodically for growth.